sidney-eliot/3d-artists-handbook/content/rendering-and-compositing-and-uploading.md

 #### Rendering Bloom (Blender)

-This is a viable way of doing it, but often it's better to add bloom during post-processing in the compositing software instead.
+This is a viable way of doing it, but often it's better to add bloom during post processing in the compositing software instead.

 To-Do: Explain why EXR file format best for rendering bloom